Rio de Janeiro/Galeão International Airport: History

 On 20 January 1977, when the airport was receiving most of Brazil's major international flights, this new terminal was opened and all scheduled passenger flights were transferred to the new building.
 This building is known today as Passenger Terminal 1.
 One of the features dating from this time is the sultry PA system announcements made by Iris Lettieri, which were featured on National Public Radio.

 In 1985, the airport lost the title of the country's major international airport to the newly-opened São Paulo–Guarulhos International Airport.
 At that time, a new runway allowing intercontinental flights with no weight restrictions was opened in São Paulo and Brazilian and foreign airlines increasingly used São Paulo as a national and international hub.
 As a consequence, the number of transiting passengers dropped.
 Constant efforts were made by the government of the state of Rio de Janeiro to reverse the trend.
 As a result, after stagnating for years embittered by the loss of domestic flights to Santos Dumont Airport and international flights to São Paulo–Guarulhos Airport, Galeão has – since late 2004 – gradually recovered its importance in the national and international spheres with addition of flights and airlines.

-During the year 1991, Passenger Terminal 1 underwent its first major renovation in preparation for the United Nations Earth Summit held in 1992.
+During 1991, Passenger Terminal 1 underwent its first major renovation in preparation for the United Nations Earth Summit held in 1992.
 Its annual capacity was increased to 7.5 million passengers a year.
 On 20 July 1999, Passenger Terminal 2 was opened.
 The airport has those two passenger terminals in elliptical format, each with twelve jetways and capable of handling 7.5 million passengers annually.

 On 31 August 2009, Infraero unveiled a BRL819 million (USD431 million; 302 million) investment plan to upgrade Galeão International Airport focusing on the preparations for the 2014 FIFA World Cup which was held in Brazil, Rio de Janeiro being one of the venue cities, and the 2016 Summer Olympics, which Rio de Janeiro would host.
 The investment was supposed to be distributed as follows: